What to Do When You Have Severe Anxiety Symptoms

-What are the Warning Signs of a Panic Attack?
+What are the Warning Signs of Anxiety and a Panic Attack?

 Contrary to what panic disorder sufferers think, there are warning signs that flash before a panic attack happens.
 A 2011 study out of Southern Methodist University in Dallas lead by psychologist Alicia E. Meuret involved 24 hour monitoring of patients with panic disorder.
 The recording devices captured physiological changes that began at least an hour before the attack.

 The physical symptoms of anxiety and a panic attack can be very uncomfortable.
 The data collected showed subtle changes in breathing and other physiological instabilities, such as hyperventilating, prior to the onset of the panic attack, but the patients were unaware of these changes.
 Meuret states, “We found that in this hour preceding naturally occurring panic attacks, there was a lot of physiological instability.
 These significant physiological instabilities were not present during other times when the patient wasn’t about to have a panic attack.”

 Severe anxiety, such as panic disorder, is highly treatable.
 The treatment protocol in inpatient and outpatient anxiety rehab consists of a combination of medications and psychotherapy.
 Medications for treating panic disorder include benzodiazepines for short-term use, and SSRI and SNRI antidepressants for ongoing pharmacotherapy.